DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "Don't talk nonsense.
 You look great on that."

 Twilight looked at herself.
 It was the same comfortable jacket, edging the dangerous -and acceptable only to teachers- line between homely and ugly, that she had worn every other day for the last year despite having the money to buy new ones.
+On top of all that, the only accessory she wore was the starbust medal on her chest, signaling her as part of the Coruscante clan.

  "Dear sun I am a thirty years old single teacher."
-She realized with a measure of horror.
+She realized with a measure of fascination.
 "And I dress like a forty years old."

 Her mother laughed on the other side of the room, shamelessly and loudly as she ever did, "She thinks that's old..."